-If token holders wish to leave umbrella they can simply sell their tokens and the market value will correspond with the popularity of the votes passed.
+If token holders wish to leave Umbrella they can simply sell their tokens and their market value will correspond to the popularity of the proposals passed.

 8. Legal Personhood Issues

 Umbrella DAO could obtain legal personhood in a number of jurisdictions.
-As long as this recognition does not impinge upon the independence and decentralised pseudonymous nature of Umbrella DAO this should be sought.
+As long as this recognition does not impinge upon the independence and decentralised pseudonymous nature of Umbrella DAO, this status should be sought.

-To begin with, the only legal point of contact that Umbrella has will be the Foundation.
-Once this organisation has served it’s purpose it will be dissolved.
+To begin with, the only legal point of contact that Umbrella has is the foundation.
+Once this organisation has served its purpose, it will be dissolved.
 Umbrella could vote to set up a legal personhood if one is required.

-This could be used as the Link between Umbrella and the legal corporate framework.
-It’s governing memoranda would grant all executive control to Umbrella DAO.
-A special purpose vehicle whos purpose is to pay all revenue to the DAO and to set up corporate entities who can operate real world infrastructure on behalf of DAO members.
-The corporate entities will be responsible for accounting, tax-employment, and be wholly owned subsidiaries of the Umbrella owned entity.
+This could be used as the link between Umbrella and the corporate legal framework.
+Its governing memoranda would grant all executive control to Umbrella DAO.
+It would be a special-purpose vehicle for paying all revenue to the DAO and setting up corporate entities that can operate real-world infrastructure on behalf of DAO members.
+These entities would be responsible for accounting, taxation and employment, and be wholly-owned subsidiaries of the Umbrella-owned entity.
 Only registered companies can issue STOs under SEC regulation D. This DAO will democratise the creation of STOs and raise capital for low-hanging-fruit real-estate infrastructure and make a large profit.

-9. The future:
+9. The Future

-Umbrella DAO is a device to issue infrastructure based STOs.
-Eventually, the organisation could refine the process of raising capital through STOs and reap dividends from many different revenue generating tokenised infrastructure investments.
+Umbrella DAO is a device for issuing infrastructure-based STOs.
+Eventually, the organisation could refine the process of raising capital through STOs and reap dividends from many different revenue-generating tokenised infrastructure investments.

 Umbrella DAO will naturally grow in size and expertise.
-Eventually one would expect the decentralised governance mechanisms of the contract and crowd sourced intelligence of the forum to give rise to far superior standards for token issuance than centralised institutions.
+One would expect the decentralised governance mechanisms of the contract and the crowd-sourced intelligence of the forum to give rise to far superior standards for token issuance than centralised institutions.
 Umbrella will provide a Darwinian nursery for tokenisation proposals and become a focus of these efforts in the blockchain ecosystem.